wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Solution Sets of 1st Deg Eqs/Straight Lines.md

 # Straight Lines
+The functions that produce lines, are themselves solution sets, and each solution of the set is contained within the produced line.
 ## Straight Lines in the Plane (I.e. Straight Lines in $\mathbb{R}^2$)
 Lines in $\mathbb{R}^2$ (i.e. lines that exist in the plane) can be represented in 4 ways.
 ### 1. Standard Form of a Line